sdjohnson-astro/redshifting/README.md

 # Bugs:
-* Currently if the user changes the x size of the app the 2D and 1D spectra no longer align because the plot margins more relative to one another
 * redshifts in table are not being shown to consistent number of digits
 * in python 3 strings are weird in the table. e.g. b'comment'
 * histogram for 2D image random triangles show up
+* (Old bug with resizing should be fixed)

 # Annoyances
 * zooming recenters on mouse position is annoying me a bit. need input from others
 * currently updating table entries by replacing all data in the table.
 This re-scrolls to the top which is annoying.
 There must be a better way.
+(I fixed this, but I think in a dumb way).
 * percentiles on 2D image are not saved when you change the redshift
 * implement an advance but no save feature